SuperNinjaTurtleLabs/nftsOnCelo/README.md

 # how to run on cloud
 1. clone the code in your system.
 2. Install all the dependencies by running : npm install
-3. Run the server by connecting ro Rinkeby network by running npx hardhat run --network rink app.js
+3. Run the server by connecting ro Rinkeby network by running npx hardhat run --network alfajores app.js

 # how to run on local system
 1. clone the code in your system.